CWE-1259: Improper Restriction of Security Token Assignment

-The product implements a Security Identifier mechanism to differentiate what actions are allowed or disallowed when a transaction originates from an entity.
-However, the Security Identifiers are improperly protected.
+The System-On-A-Chip (SoC) implements a Security Token mechanism to differentiate what actions are allowed or disallowed when a transaction originates from an entity.
+However, the Security Tokens are improperly protected.

-Systems-On-Chip (Integrated circuits and hardware engines) implement Security Identifiers to differentiate/identify actions originated from various agents.
-These actions could be ‘read’, ‘write’, ‘program’, ‘reset’, ‘fetch’, ‘compute’, etc. Security identifiers are assigned to every agent in the System that is either capable of generating an action or receiving an action from other agent.
-Every agent could be assigned a unique Security Identifier based on its trust level or privileges.
-Since the Security Identifiers are very important to achieve security in SoC, they should be protected properly.
-A common weakness that can exist is that the Security Identifiers are improperly protected.
-Consequently, the Security Identifier can be programmed by a malicious agent (i.e., the Security Identifier is mutable) to spoof the action as if it originated from a trusted agent.
+Systems-On-A-Chip (Integrated circuits and hardware engines) implement Security Tokens to differentiate and identify which actions originated from which agent.
+These actions may be one of the directives: 'read', 'write', 'program', 'reset', 'fetch', 'compute', etc. Security Tokens are assigned to every agent in the System that is capable of generating an action or receiving an action from another agent.
+Multiple Security Tokens may be assigned to an agent and may be unique based on the agent's trust level or allowed privileges.
+Since the Security Tokens are integral for the maintanence of security in an SoC, they need to be protected properly.
+A common weakness afflicting Security Tokens is improperly restricting the assignment to trusted components.
+Consequently, an improperly protected Security Token may be able to be programmed by a malicious agent (i.e., the Security Token is mutable) to spoof the action as if it originated from a trusted agent.

 The table(s) below shows the weaknesses and high level categories that are related to this weakness.
 These relationships are defined as ChildOf, ParentOf, MemberOf and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as PeerOf and CanAlsoBe are defined to show similar weaknesses that the user may want to explore.

 The different Modes of Introduction provide information about how and when this weakness may be introduced.
 The Phase identifies a point in the life cycle at which introduction may occur, while the Note provides a typical scenario related to introduction during the given phase.